Jiangnan Shipyard

 Gun transportation at Kiangnan Arsenal in Shanghai, during the Self-Strengthening Movement.

 Jiangnan Shipyard (江南造船厂 (Jiāngnán Zàochuán Chǎng)) is a historic shipyard in Shanghai, China.
 The shipyard has been state-owned since its founding in 1865 and is now operated as Jiangnan Shipyard (Group) Co.
-Ltd.
+Ltd. One of the largest and most significant shipyards in China, Jiangan is also under the umbrella of the China State Shipbuilding Corporation (CSSC), the country's largest shipbuilder.